Return Home

 A sign at Haunted Mansion reads: "Attention, Mortals!
 No flash pictures, please.
 We spirits are frightfully sensitive to bright lights.
 Thank you."
 Two people stand nearby.

-Our tour begins outside the hallway to the bar, where a standing gold sign for The Haunted Mansion Parlor advises guests, “Attention, Mortals!
+Our tour begins outside the hallway to the Parlor, where a standing gold sign for The Haunted Mansion Parlor advises guests, “Attention, Mortals!
 No flash pictures, please.
 We spirits are frightfully sensitive to bright lights.
 Thank you.”
 The warning mimics the same heard as guests enter The Haunted Mansion in the parks.

 At the top of the golden frame, there is the iconic Haunted Mansion Bat that can be found on the stanchions at The Haunted Mansion across the Disney parks internationally.